-Last week when it was -10 degrees in Livingston, a colleague from our Hawaii office asked “why would anyone live there?
+Last week when it was -10 degrees in Livingston, a colleague from our Hawaii office asked “why would anyone live in Montana?”.
 There are days when I wonder that also.
 And then you go snowshoeing in the Gallatin National Forest and you remember why; oh yeah it is freaking beautiful!!!

 I signed up for one of the guided snowshoe trips from the Montana Wilderness Association.
 I was very excited about this trip because I haven’t spent much time down Hyalite Canyon, and there are a TON of adventures waiting for me there.

 Just over the hill from here, south of Bozeman, Hyalite Canyon offers great hiking, kayaking, rock climbing, ice climbing, snow shoeing and cross county skiing.